Innovailable/calling-signaling/README.md

       "user": "user_id"
     }

+To set your own status in the room.
+It will overload your global status.
+If your global status contains keys which are also in the room status it will be overwritten.

     // request
     {
+      "type": "room_peer_status",
+      "room": "room_id",
+      "status": { .. status .. }
+    }

+A peer changed its status and/or accepted an invitation.

+    // event
+    {
       "type": "room_peer_update",
       "room": "room_id",
       [ "pending": false, ]
       [ "status": { .. status .. } ]
     }

+Send a signaling message to another peer.

     // request
     {